-Almost any recipe is better if you put parsley in or on it (ok, perhaps not chocolate mousse, but you get my point).
+Almost any recipe is better if you use parsley (okay, perhaps not chocolate mousse, but you get the point).
 Parsley is exceedingly easy to grow.
-You can either buy seedlings, almost anywhere that sells plants or grow it from seed.
-I usually buy seedlings because the seeds can take weeks to germinate and are fussy about transplanting.
-If you do start parsley seeds, soak them overnight before planting.
+You can either buy seedlings, almost anywhere that sells plants, or grow it from seed.
+Seedlings are easier because the seeds can take weeks to germinate and are fussy about transplanting.
+If you do start with parsley seeds, soak them overnight before planting.

 Parsley is biennial, which means that it can come back for two years, though some think the leaves are more bitter the second year.

 Mint likes full sun, but most will tolerate some shade.
-Some, like spearmint can be very tall and leggy and some are low spreaders, so make sure... to check your plant tag.
+Some, like spearmint, can be very tall and leggy and some are low spreaders, so make sure to read the plant tag.

-Mint will thrive and get bushy if you keep it pinched back.
+Mint will thrive and become bushy if you keep it pinched back.
 As a bonus, mint roots easily from cuttings.

-I love oregano in container gardens.
-The leaves are beautiful and it is a plant that thrives on neglect.
-Oregano loves sun, and not too much water or fertilizer.
-Pinch back regularly to keep the plant compact and to keep it from blooming.
-Oregano is a perennial that you can either over winter it in a cool place, or propagate from cuttings.
-Try golden oregano, or Greek oregano for culinary uses and 'Herrenhausen' or ‘Kent Beauty’ for great flowering.
+Oregano leaves are beautiful and it is a plant that thrives on neglect.
+Oregano loves full sun and not too much water or fertilizer.
+Pinch it back regularly to keep the plant compact and to keep it from blooming.
+Oregano is a perennial herb that you can grow overwinter in a cool place or propagate from cuttings.
+Try golden oregano or Greek oregano for culinary uses and 'Herrenhausen' or ‘Kent Beauty’ for great flowering.

-I often use oregano in mixed containers.
-It... spreads nicely and goes with almost any other plant.
+Oregano spreads nicely in a container and goes with almost any other plant.

 Basil can be a bit temperamental.
-It is easy to start from seed, but is fussy about temperature – it gets depressed if the thermometer dips below 50°F. If you live in a cold climate, don’t attempt to put basil out early.
-If you are as impatient as I am, you can also put it in a small enough pot and bring outside during the day and inside in the evening.
-I also put my pots on carts and drag them in and out of the garage until temps warm up.
+It is easy to start from seed, but is fussy about temperature; it stops growing if the thermometer dips below 50 degrees Fahrenheit.
+If you live in a cold climate, don’t attempt to put basil outdoors too early.
+You can plant it in a small enough pot and bring it outside during the day and inside in the evening

-You don't want to let basil flower, because it will get bitter afterwards, so keep using it or pinching it back.
+You don't want to let basil plants flower, because it will become bitter, so keep harvesting it or pinching it back.

-I find that rosemary is one of the most interesting and stunning herbs to put in a pot.
+Rosemary is one of the most interesting and stunning herbs to grow in a pot.
 Its stiff and spiky texture is gorgeous and the smell just can’t be beat.
-I have seen hedges of rosemary grown in pots, which are beautiful and incredibly fragrant.
-There are two types of rosemary, upright and creeping.
+There are two types of rosemary—upright and creeping.
 Both are lovely and tasty.

-Rosemary needs full sun and well draining soil.
+Rosemary needs full sun and well-drained soil.
 Let it dry out a bit between watering, but don't let it dry out completely.
-If you live in area about zone 9,... (where temperatures stay above 20 °F), chances are good you can grow rosemary outside year-round.
+If you live in USDA hardiness zone 9 or higher, (where temperatures stay above 20 degrees Fahrenheit), chances are good you can grow rosemary outside year-round.